suissa/caketrap/README.md

 ## Quick start

-- Create an table named `users` in your database with the following structure:
+- Create a table named `users` in your database with the following structure:

 <pre>CREATE TABLE users (